-Peel and slice 10-12 medium apples.
+Peel, core and slice 10-12 medium apples.
 Throw them into a crockpot along with brown sugar, cinnamon, lemon juice and water.
-Cook on high for 5 hours, stirring occasionally.
-Cover and refrigerate and use within 2 weeks.
+Cook time is 5 hours on high, stirring occasionally.

-COOKING TIP: I keep my applesauce spiced very simply but if you love more complex flavors, you could add a little of the following: nutmeg, pumpkin spice, allspice and cloves.
+I keep my applesauce spiced very simply but if you love more complex flavors, you could add a little of each of the following (no more than 1/2 teaspoon each): nutmeg, pumpkin spice, allspice and cloves.

 There are so many brands of apples and everyone has a different favorite!
 But when making applesauce you want a variety of flavors but also consider that you want them to be softer so they cook down well into the sauce you desire.
 Here’s some suggestions to mix together:

 Who do you know that loves applesauce?
 Share some apple sauce with loved ones, a neighbor or a teacher - it makes a great fall gift!